PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 # TODOs
 - Specify the format of the notification message: Public Message vs Private Message trade offs.
 - How to more efficiently terminate PairedMLS without relying on being re-added to the group.
-Is there a way to self-remove and then self-add?
+Is there a way to self-remove and then self-add? (think this can be todo for later)
-- Double-check the new diagrams (all have been updated).
+- Double-check the new diagrams (all have been updated).  (done)
-- Organizationally create Hidden Mode and Standard Mode sections
+- Organizationally create Hidden Mode and Standard Mode sections (done)
 - Token passing option.